 - Stampede Reservoir: 226,500 acre feet of total storage

-- The operation of the river and use of river water by TMWA is governed by the Negotiated Settlement, a brief summary of which can be found by clicking on link above.
+- The operation of the river and use of river water by TMWA is also governed by the Truckee River Operating Agreement, a brief summary of which can be found by clicking on link above.

 Note: an acre foot is 325,851 gallons.